vk-cs/docs-public/docs/en/additionals/cases/cases-gitlab/case-harbor/case-harbor.md

 And:

-- The hostname is the same as the Gitlab name because the deployment is done on the server that hosts Gitlab.
+- The hostname is the same as the GitLab name because the deployment is done on the server that hosts GitLab.
-- Non-standard HTTP and HTTPS ports are used, as the standard ones are used by the Gitlab web interface.
+- Non-standard HTTP and HTTPS ports are used, as the standard ones are used by the GitLab web interface.
-- Uses the LetsEncrypt certificate and key that was created when you set up Gitlab.
+- Uses the LetsEncrypt certificate and key that was created when you set up GitLab.

 3. Run the `install.sh` script: